sigmdel/xiao_esp32c3_wifi_switch/README.md

 Full Web page reloading using a refresh meta tag is replaced by asynchronous JavaScript and XML (AJAX) based Web page updates.

-This project will be described in an upcoming post [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 2](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_2_en.html).
+This project is described in section 1 of [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 2 (*Asynchronious Web Page Updates*)](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_2_en.html).

 ## 05_websocket_update

 Full Web page reloading using a refresh meta tag is replaced by asynchronous websocket based Web page updates.

-This project will be described in an upcoming post [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 2](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_2_en.html).
+This project will be described in an upcoming section 2 of [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 2 (*Asynchronious Web Page Updates*)](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_2_en.html).

 ## 06_sse_update

 Full Web page reloading using a refresh meta tag is replaced by asynchronous Server-Sent Events (SSE) based Web page updates.

-This project will be described in an upcoming post [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 2](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_2_en.html).
+This project will be described in an upcoming section 2 of [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 2 (*Asynchronious Web Page Updates*)](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_2_en.html).

 > ### About the last 3 xxx_update projects
 >
-> It seems that [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 2](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_2_en.html) is not about to be available in the near future, so a short explanation might be in order about these last three projects.
+> It seems that a complete version of  [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 2](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_2_en.html) is not about to be available in the near future, so a short explanation might be in order about these last three projects.
 They present 3 techniques that could be used to update the information displayed on the Web page without reloading the page itself as done in the first three projects.
-Tasmota uses AJAX, but Server-Sent Events will be used in further developments.
+While Tasmota uses AJAX, and Websockets probably represent the most powerful technique, Server-Sent Events will be used in further developments.

 <!--
 https://stackoverflow.com/questions/5195452/websockets-vs-server-sent-events-eventsource/5326159